miracuse/miracuse.github.io/docs/more_resources/alchemy/index.md

 -   **Can I combine Alchemy Items like Spells or Techniques?**

 Usually no. A GM might allow you to roll Knowledge to combine Items if you have a specific outcome in mind, but doing so isn't a core part of Alchemy the way it is for the other two subsystems.

+-   **Can I have multiple golems/familiars/shikigami's/bags at one time?**

+Yes.

+-   **Can I use multiple runes on one object?**

+Usually no, but this is ultimately the GM's decision.